HireDale/hiredale.github.io/index.md

 ---

 - [**Table of Contents**](/table-of-contents)
-  View the complete list of sections and materials included in this work portfolio.
+  View a list of documents available in this work portfolio.

 - [**Product Overview**](https://hiredale.github.io/daleydose/)
   Open the Daley Dose central hub to explore its main features, navigation, and available resources.